 Lisa and her husband, Sam, live in Cherry Hill with their three children Eliza, Max, and Isabelle.
 She is honored to be part of the Leadership Council and excited to be part of the Basser Center to facilitate ongoing BRCA research and awareness.

 Michele Konner is a proud "previvor" of BRCA1 after losing her mother to premenopausal breast cancer at the age of 56.
-With information and unprecedented technological advances, Michele feels very fortunate to have been diagnosed in October 2002 with BRCA1.
+With information and unprecedented technological advances, Michele feels very fortunate to have been diagnosed in October 2002 with a BRCA1 mutation.
 She looks at this information as a gift and appreciates life with a very different perspective.

 Michele would like to share her gratitude and help others who have higher genetic risks for ovarian and breast cancers.
 As a former lawyer with a B.A. in accounting, she brings with her practical and analytical skills to this very personal journey.